 - Cook for 15 minutes.
-Remove from oven, place the bacon slices on top of the vegetables and return to oven.
+Remove from oven toss the diced vegetables, place the bacon slices on top of the vegetables and return to oven.
 Cook another 25-30 minutes, until the bacon is done and the vegetables are all soft.

 - About 5 minutes before the vegetables are finished cooking add the water/ stock and curry powder to a large pot.
 Heat over medium heat until simmering.

 - Remove the sheet pan from the oven, remove bacon from the sheet pan and set aside to cool.
 Once cooled crumble the bacon for topping the soup.

-- In two batches (as not to crowd) add the cooked vegetables to a food processor or blender, pour in about 1/4 of the can of coconut milk (to keep the veggies blending smoothly) and blend until smooth.
+- In two batches (as not to crowd) add the cooked vegetables to a food processor or blender, pour in about 1/2 of the can of coconut milk (to keep the veggies blending smoothly) and blend until smooth.
 Add the blended vegetables to the simmering pot (repeat).
 Or if you have an immersion blender, add the vegetables and coconut milk to the pot and blend.

-**To make the squash easier to peel and cut, pierce the squash a few times with a knife and microwave 3-4 minutes
+*To make the squash easier to peel and cut, pierce the squash a few times with a knife or fork and microwave 4 minutes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.